Memorable Manitobans: Dawson Kerr Elliott (1853-1946)

 On 12 June 1878, he married Mary Alice McCreary (1857-1945) of Arnprior, Ontario, sister of William F. McCreary.
 They had eight children: Mabel Louise Elliott (1879-?, wife of Francis McMurray), James H. Elliott (1880-?), Edna Margaret Elliott (1882-?, wife of James B. Coyne), Dawson Whitla Elliott (1884-1974), Elizabeth M. Elliott (1888-?, wife of A. G. Pearson), Mary Gertrude Elliott (1890-?, wife of Ralph J. McGuckin), Raymond Kerr Elliott, and John M. Elliott (1897-?).

 He was a member of the Manitoba Club, St. Charles Country Club, and Methodist church.
 His recreations included yachting and golf.
-In 1911, he lived at 35 Kennedy Street, Winnipeg.
-His home was designed by architect George Browne.
+In 1911, he lived at 35 Kennedy Street, in a home designed by architect George Browne.

 He died at Winnipeg on 27 September 1946 and was buried in the St. John’s Cathedral Cemetery.